FabusLuebbus/MusicalGym/README.md

 6. **Advanced Data Analysis**
    - More sophisticated insights and filtering options (e.g., tagging sessions by “exam pieces,” “classical,” “jazz,” etc.).
    - PDF exports, collaborative sharing, and user commenting.

----

-## 4. Conclusion

-This MVP plan focuses on building a **solid foundation** for MusicalGym:

-1. **Core Tracking**: Immediate start for timers (fixed or open-ended), manual session entries, and proper session data (with instrument, activity, color coding).
-2. **Basic User Profile**: Name, username, email, registration date, default session duration, instruments, optional profile picture.
-3. **Insights & Visualization**: Pie and bar charts with the ability to filter activities.
-4. **Internationalization for Two Languages**: Architecture ready for more.
-5. **Manual Data Export**: Ensures basic portability and sets the stage for future cloud sync.

-By prioritizing these essentials, MusicalGym can deliver real value to musicians, while the outlined roadmap points to engaging features like achievements, collaboration, metronome, tuner, and advanced reporting in subsequent releases.